 These 4 foods contain collagen.

-As in, if your only mission in the next 12 hours was to eat or drink 12+ grams of collagen, then these are the foods high in collagen you’d need to grab at your local grocery store or find in nature to consume.
+As in, if your only mission in the next 24 hours was to eat or drink your RDA of collagen (we estimate 10-40 grams), then these are the foods high in collagen you’d need to grab at your local grocery store or find in nature to consume.

 This is NOT a listing of foods that help your body: